ucbepic/docetl/docs/operators/unnest.md

 # Unnest Operation

-The Unnest operation in docetl is designed to expand an array field or a dictionary in the input data into multiple items.
+The Unnest operation in DocETL is designed to expand an array field or a dictionary in the input data into multiple items.
 This operation is particularly useful when you need to process or analyze individual elements of an array or specific fields of a nested dictionary separately.

 !!! warning "How Unnest Works"